info-sig/hackaton_sgd_2030/README.md

-Considering the process of development of ECR20 tokens is so straightforward the idea is to develop tokens for each specific purpose, and give each token specific properties that best fit it's role - transport, electricity, internet access...
+Considering the process of development of ECR20 tokens is so straightforward the idea is to develop tokens for each specific purpose, and give each token specific properties that best fit it's role - transport, electricity, internet access... in it's particular geographical location (transfer limits, any fees, option to trade or not - should be chosen in communication with regional actors).

 For example: